 Orthodox Christmas Day, also called Old Christmas, is celebrated on January 7th, corresponding to the Gregorian calendar observance of December 25th.
-Even though the United States and some other cultures with Orthodox Christians follow the Julian calendar, celebrators of Orthodox Christmas typically follow the tradition of the January 7th observance—this Christmas is not a direct equivalent.
-Instead, the celebration centers more around religious customs that Pagan originating traditions, such as Santa Claus and tree decorating.
+Even though the United States and some other cultures with Orthodox Christians follow the Julian calendar, celebrators of this holiday typically follow the tradition of the January 7th observance—this Christmas is not a direct equivalent.
+Instead, the celebration centers more around Christian religious customs than Pagan originating traditions, such as Santa Claus and tree decorating.

 Although Orthodox Christmas Day celebrates the birth of Christ, there are many differences from the common December 25th Christmas celebration.
 Before the feast, many observe a “Nativity Fast” in order to focus on personal reflection and helping those in need.
-Church services usually include the burning of spices, including frankincense and myrrh.
-Rather than gift-giving, this holiday is centered on personal improvement and ideals such as peace and selflessness.
+Christian Church services usually include the burning of spices, including frankincense and myrrh.
+Rather than gift-giving, Orthodox Christmas is centered on personal improvement and ideals such as peace and selflessness.

-Rather than showy lights and other decorations, the feast table is simpler, with a white table cloth and sometimes straw and candles to represent the nativity story.
+Rather than showy lights and other Christmastide decorations you see during Christmas, the Orthodox Christmas Day feast table is simpler, with a white table cloth and sometimes straw and candles to represent the nativity story.
 It is supposed to be a peaceful, calm setting.

 Some Orthodox Christians call the feast, “Holy Supper”.
-The types of food may vary across the world, but typical foods are also very different from the Julian Christmas: mushroom soup, porridge, cod, peas, Lenten bread, biscuits, and honey along with vegetables depending on the agricultural region.
+The types of food eaten on Orthodox Christmas may vary across the world, but typical foods are also very different from the Julian Christmas: mushroom soup, porridge, cod, peas, Lenten bread, biscuits, and honey along with vegetables depending on the agricultural region.
 Sometimes, food features poppy seeds, representing peace.
 Generally, meat is avoided.

-As previously mentioned, many cultures fast before celebrating Orthodox Christmas, which lasts until the first star of the night or until the service is over.
+As previously mentioned, many cultures and Orthodox Christians fast before celebrating Orthodox Christmas, which lasts until the first star of the night or until the service is over.
 During the feast, some put porridge on the spoon and throw it up at the ceiling—sticking to the ceiling is considered good luck.

 Orthodox Christmas Day is not completely different from the Julian version.
-Some countries, especially Russia, feature St. Nicholas, but rather as a symbol of the holiday’s giving spirit as a patron saint.
+Some countries, especially Russia, feature St. Nicholas on Orthodox Christmas, but rather as a symbol of the holiday’s giving spirit as a patron saint.
 This generous saint is known for hiding gifts, such as sneaking coins into coat pockets or socks.
 During the Soviet bans on religion occurred in the twentieth century, St. Nicholas was replaced with the figure of Grandfather Frost.